xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

 | Leaf-2  2.2.2.2/32 | 16002 | 49.0001.0000.0000.0002.0 |
 | Leaf-5  5.5.5.5/32 | 16005 | 49.0001.0000.0000.0005.0 |

-Following is a sample config from Leaf-1, to configure ISIS routing protocol in the network.
-Similar config with relevant Net address (shown in above table) and interfaces should be configured on other devices to bring up the ISIS routing protocol in the network.
-Don’t configure ISIS on the links from host to leafs, these will be configured later as layer-2 links.
+Following is a sample config from Leaf-1 to implement ISIS routing protocol in the network.
+Similar configs with relevant Net address (shown in above table) and interfaces should be used on other devices to bring up the ISIS routing protocol in the network.
+Don’t configure ISIS on the links from host to leafs, these will be set up later as layer-2 links.

     router isis 1